Benavara

 Benavara is a small farming village in Kunigal Taluk, Tumkur district, Karnataka State, India.
 It is located at a distance of about 100 km (driving distance) from the state capital, Bangalore.

 Geography

 Benavara is located at +12° 50' 23.95" N, +76° 56' 2.96" E at an altitude of 780 meters above the mean sea level.
-It is in the Simsha basin of Cauvery River in the southern border of Tumkur District; a plain area with a hillock in it called Thimmappana betta atop the hill adored by Lord Thimmappa with a small temple built in Hosyala style in 15th or 16th century but, rebuilt in its original style in 2007–08.
+It is in the Simsha basin of Cauvery River in the southern border of Tumkur District; a plain area with a hillock in it called Thimmappana betta atop the hill adored by Lord Thimmappa with a small temple built in Hoysala style in 15th or 16th century but, rebuilt in its original style in 2007–08.

 It is nestled in between the Taluks Gubbi to north, Magadi to east, Maddur to south and Nagamangala to west.
 Nearby towns include Amruthur, Huliyurdurga, Maddur, Mandya and Nagamangala; and nearby famous religious institutions like Yediyur Siddlingeswara temple/ Mutt and Sri Adichunchanagiri Mutt.